orra-dev/orra/README.md

 - **Dynamic orchestration**: AI analyzes your instructions and creates execution plans - no manual routing needed.
 - **Resilient execution**: Service interruptions, retries, and recovery handled automatically - zero special handling code.

+If Python is more your speed, follow along using the [Echo service (Python)](examples/echo-python) example.

 ### 1. Configure Your Workspace